nosas/blog/keras_tuner_tensorboard/article.md

 KerasTuner is a general-purpose hyperparameter tuning library.
 The library is well integrated with Keras, allowing for hyperparameter tuning with minimal code changes.
-It truly is a powerful, yet simple, library.
+It is a powerful, yet simple, library.

 We can begin tuning with three easy steps: